Walter Lees (cricketer): Biography

 Lees' 1907 season was affected by a strain that cost him a month's cricket and any chance of representative honours, whilst from 1908 inconsistency began to plague his bowling and his batting was no longer of value.
 Though he had some deadly days in 1909, it was clear Lees was on the way down, and by the end of 1910 he had lost his place in the Surrey side to Bill Hitch and Tom Rushby.
 After a few games in 1911, Lees was not re-engaged.
-He died in 1924 still short of his fiftieth birthday.
+He died in 1924 aged 48.